henrik/octopress/source/_posts/2016-01-04-static-sites-alongside-dokku-on-digital-ocean.markdown

 Enter some password (and store it away) when prompted.
 Just accept the defaults for the other fields.

-Then, I put the static files in e.g. `/home/static/sites/my-site`.
+Then, I put the static files somewhere under that user's home directory, like `/home/static/sites/my-site`.

-## Configure nginx
+## Configure Nginx

 Dokku adds some stuff to Nginx but doesn't mess with the regular way of adding sites, so we can still use that.